simonmichael/hledger/hledger-web/hledger-web.m4.md

 `--port=PORT`
 : listen on this TCP port (default: 5000)

+`--socket=SOCKETFILE`
+: use a unix domain socket file to listen for requests instead of a TCP socket.
+Implies `--serve`.
+It can only be used if the operating system can provide this type of socket.

 `--base-url=URL`
 : set the base url (default: http://IPADDR:PORT).
 You would change this when sharing over the network, or integrating within a larger website.